-We have vehicles and stalls at Dereham, with food and drinks available at most stations.
+We have vehicles and stalls at Dereham and Wymondham, with food and drinks available at the main stations.

 ‘Sign on the Line’ is a Living History snapshot of a WLA recruitment drive in 1943 when entry into the Women’s Land Army was at its peak, resulting in a membership standing at some 80,000 members.

 You are invited to watch the work of the ladies of the Women’s Land Army (Mid Norfolk Committee) who were the driving force behind the deployment of all land girls in the County during and after the Second World War.

 Wymondham Abbey Halt is prepared for the arrival of potential recruits for the sign-up process for all young women who wish to join the WLA, and where new members can present their call up papers to collect their initial supply, prior to travelling on to their first posting to the nearby training farms where they will receive their initial instruction.

 This takes place at Dereham station each day, and is one of the highlights of the weekend, (do be aware that there are large bangs and explosions during this event.)